- Who can participate in a clinic?

 Over winter term, students receive 2 clinical credits.
 Students must be in residence working full-time at their placements, from the first day of winter term through the last day of winter term.

 - How do I change the number of clinical credits I am enrolled for?

-Students can change their clinical credits through Helios up until the clinic’s add/drop deadline.
+Students can change their clinical credits in Helios up until the clinic’s drop deadline.
 Once the add/drop deadline has passed, students may request a change to their clinical credits by emailing Maggie Bay in the Office of Clinical and Pro Bono Programs.

-Each semester has a deadline by which students must request any changes to their credit enrollment.
+Each semester has a deadline, about a month into the semester, by which students must request any changes to their credit enrollment.